Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Introduction

+In this paper, we focus on the fluctuating NS equations under uniform shear flow to provide a quantitative verification of two seminal theories: the Lutsko-Dufty theory for nonequilibrium long-range correlations in sheared fluids~\cite{Lutsko1985-zb, Lutsko1985-ib} and the dynamic RG theory for anomalous transport in two-dimensional (2D) fluids, pioneered by Forster, Nelson, and Stephen (FNS)~\cite{Forster1977-lr}.
+These theories and their key approximations are summarized in Table~\ref{tab1}.

+Previous studies have attempted to verify these specific predictions using lattice-gas cellular automata~\cite{Naitoh1990-nh, van-der-Hoef-MA1991-tj}, molecular dynamics simulations~\cite{Hoover1995-qy, Gravina1995-rt, Ferrario1997-ka, Bhattacharyya2000-jn, Isobe2008-xd, Choi2017-xt, Otsuki2009-kt, Otsuki2009-ld, Nakano2022-kv}, and multiparticle collision dynamics~\cite{Varghese2015-rk, Varghese2017-vw}.
+However, isolating mesoscopic hydrodynamic behavior in microscopic simulations requires substantial computational resources and remains challenging.
+Indeed, quantitative tests of the RG prediction using particle models remain inconclusive~\cite{Isobe2008-xd}, while low-wavenumber deviations from the Lutsko-Dufty prediction have been reported in microscopic simulations~\cite{Nakano2022-kv}.
+It remains unclear whether these discrepancies arise from the analytical approximations, finite-size effects, or microscopic physics beyond the fluctuating-hydrodynamic description~\cite{Ortiz_de_Zarate2019-pp}.

-The purpose of this paper is to evaluate the actual performance of these two seminal theories.
-To this end, we employ direct numerical simulations (DNS) of the fluctuating NS equations.
-Unlike particle-based methods, our DNS solves the fluctuating hydrodynamics, allowing us to directly and independently test the validity of the analytical approximations themselves.
-This approach is made possible by the steady advancement of numerical methodologies over the past two decades, particularly the highly accurate finite volume schemes established by Garcia, Bell, Donev, and co-workers~\cite{BalboaUsabiaga2012-sh, Delong2013-fh, Donev2014-jy, Donev2015-tm, Srivastava2023-nx, Garcia2024-nq}.
-We extend Garcia's scheme by incorporating a technique for strictly imposing shear-periodic boundary conditions (also known as Lees-Edwards boundary conditions), a method developed in the study of homogeneously sheared turbulence~\cite[and references therein]{Houssem-Kasbaoui2017-qy}.
+To evaluate their quantitative performance, we employ direct numerical simulations (DNS) of the fluctuating NS equations.
+Unlike particle-based methods, our DNS directly solve the fluctuating NS equations, allowing us to independently test the validity of the analytical approximations.
+This approach is made possible by the steady advancement of numerical methodologies over the past two decades, particularly the highly accurate finite-volume schemes established by Bell, Donev, Garcia, and their collaborators~\cite{BalboaUsabiaga2012-sh, Delong2013-fh, Donev2014-jy, Donev2015-tm, Srivastava2023-nx, Garcia2024-nq}.
+We extend their scheme to enforce shear-periodic boundary conditions (also known as Lees-Edwards boundary conditions), using a technique developed in the study of homogeneously sheared turbulence~\cite[and references therein]{Houssem-Kasbaoui2017-qy}.
 While our previous work~\cite{Nakano2025-tj} demonstrated that the presence of solid walls introduces severe boundary effects that hinder the quantitative validation of bulk theories, the present implementation enables us to evaluate fluctuation effects in a bulk environment.